 In Accreditation Services our team of Associate Directors are responsible for assessment of nursing and midwife programs of study.
 They also contribute to the development and review of accreditation standards.
-Accreditation Services is operationally supported by our Administrative Officers, Melanie (Team Leader), Kim and Kate.
+Accreditation Services is operationally supported by our Administrative Officers, Melanie (Team Leader), Kim and Vanessa.

 Kathryn Austin – Associate Director